 Water saving tips

-We now use more appliances than ever before – this means we use 70% more water than we did 30 years ago.
+We use more appliances now than we did in the past.
+This means we use about 70% more water than we did 30 years ago.

-By changing your habits, you can make a real difference to water usage in the UK and save money at the same time.
+By changing a few everyday habits, you can help save water across the UK and cut your bills at the same time.

 In the kitchen

-• Use a plug in the sink or a bowl – this stops you running the tap which, on average, uses a litre of water every six seconds.
+• Use a plug or bowl in the sink.
+This stops you running the tap, which uses about one litre of water every six seconds.

-• If your water takes a while to heat up, save the cold water and use it for other things like watering plants.
+• If your water takes time to heat up, save the cold water and use it for things like watering plants.

-• A washing machine cycle uses around 70 litres of water – waiting until you have a full load will save water and energy.
+• A washing machine cycle uses around 70 litres of water.
+Wait until you have a full load to save water and energy.

-• Dishwashers use 30 litres of water per cycle so fill them as much as possible but avoid obstructing the water arms.
+• Dishwashers use about 30 litres of water per cycle.
+Fill them as much as you can, but make sure the spray arms are not blocked.

-• Cook vegetables in a steamer – this saves water and is much healthier.
+• Cook vegetables in a steamer.
+This saves water and is healthier.